-demand for goods; (c) reduced revenue; (d) increase in interest rates on future and even existing loans, if any; (e) increase expenditures on research and development; and (f) increase in capital expenditures in technology development.
+Continuous rise of sea and disturbances devastate infrastructure.
+Erratic conditions, and during summer, on the other hand, may destroy or contaminate Vitarich's products or even limit product movement.
+These may also reduce demand for products.
+The ban on use of plastics in the packaging of products or at least the shift to the use biodegradable plastic packaging, as well as customer preference "green" companies/companies who have been certified as ecofriendly, and scarcity of non-renewable sources may have the following impacts: (a) increase cost to produce; (b) decrease the in b) Describe the organization's processes for managing climaterelated risks the on and b) Describe the targets used by the organization to manage climaterelated risks and opportunities and against performance targets demand for goods; (c) reduced revenue; (d) in interest increase rates on future and even existing loans, if any; (e) increase expenditures on research and development; and (f) increase in capital expenditures in technology development.
 Urbanization may result in increase in capital expenditures for relocation.
-On the other hand, all of the above-identified opportunities have the following potential financial impacts on Vitarich: (a) increased efficiencies thereby reducing costs; (b) increase in demand; (c) increase in revenue; (d) decrease in costs to produce; (e) increase in production capacity; (f) increased employee retention; (g) increased customer retention; (h) decrease in capital expenditures; and (i) increased goodwill of the company. c) Describe the resilience of the organization's strategy, taking into consideration different climate-related scenarios including a 2°C or lower scenario c) Describe how processes for identifying, assessing, and managing climate- related risks are integrated into the organization's overall risk management
+On the other hand, all of the above-identified opportunities have the following potential financial impacts on Vitarich: (a) increased efficiencies thereby reducing costs; (b) increase in demand; (c) increase in revenue; (d) decrease in costs to produce; (e) increase in production capacity; (f) increased employee retention; (g) increased customer retention; (h) decrease in capital expenditures; and (i) increased goodwill of the company. c) Describe the Describe how resilience the processes for of organization's identifying, strategy, taking into assessing, and consideration different managing climateclimate-related related risks are scenarios including a integrated into the 2°C or lower scenario organization's overall risk management